-Whereas Google AdWords is the focal point for most digital marketer's strategy; Yahoo Gemini, launched in 2015, is fighting to rival Google's Goliath.
+Whereas Google Ads is the focal point for most digital marketer's strategy; Yahoo Gemini, launched in 2015, is fighting to rival Google's Goliath.
 But is it competing?

-Google’s AdWords network has long been the juggernaut of the pay per click world.
-Launched in 2000, AdWords has evolved into Google’s main source of income making up 96% of their yearly revenue, a whopping $43.7bn, which generates nearly $100bn for their advertising customers in sales.
+Google’s Ads network has long been the juggernaut of the pay per click world.
+Launched in 2000, Google Ads has evolved into Google’s main source of income making up 96% of their yearly revenue, a whopping $43.7bn, which generates nearly $100bn for their advertising customers in sales.

 We’ll compare and contrast the advantages and disadvantages of both networks so you can decide whether to progress with either Google, Yahoo, both, or neither!

-If you’re working within an initially small budget, the opportunity to scale your campaigns when you find yourself with a very positive return on investment on the AdWords network is massive.
+If you’re working within an initially small budget, the opportunity to scale your campaigns when you find yourself with a very positive return on investment on Google Ads is massive.
 Once things start going right with Google, there’s an incredible possibility for your business to really bloom.

 This is where Yahoo Gemini really does struggle, and with some businesses it won’t actually be feasible to advertise on the network due the absolute lack of searches that go through Yahoo – plus scaling up is almost an impossibility.